appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- rcd_data: The RCD claims being added to the SE’s identity.
+rcd_data: The RCD claims being added to the SE’s identity.<br>
-- claim_agent: Information about the RCD Claim Agent making the request.
+claim_agent: Information about the RCD Claim Agent making the request.<br>
-- notary_receipt: The updated Notary Receipt showing that the RCD claims were recorded.
+notary_receipt: The updated Notary Receipt showing that the RCD claims were recorded.<br>
-- sd_jwt: An updated SD-JWT containing the RCD claims and the entity_id.
+sd_jwt: An updated SD-JWT containing the RCD claims and the entity_id.<br>

 ### Verify Notary Receipt API